OctopusDeploy/blog/blog/2022-07/introducing-slugs-config-as-code/index.md

 ---
 title: Introducing slugs in Config as Code
-description: A brief overview of slugs, and how they're used in Config as Code.
+description: A brief overview of slugs, why we chose to them, and how they're used in Config as Code.
 author: eoin.motherway@octopus.com
 visibility: public
 published: 2022-07-25-1400
 metaImage: blogimage-introducingslugs-cac-2022.png
 bannerImage: blogimage-introducingslugs-cac-2022.png
-bannerImageAlt: OCL text editor
+bannerImageAlt: OCL in a text editor
 isFeatured: false
 tags:
   - Engineering